sankarvj/relay/README.md

 # Relay
 Project Relay is the sales/customer-success software built on top of the no-code framework.
 Which means, the end user can build `n` number of entities/modules on top of the base software based on his business needs.
+But the UI still needs to customized for each software.

 ## Getting Started
 > make run
+> make crm

 ## Technical Stack
 - Core Stack - Golang